Plantronics BackBeat Fit 3100: AirPods for runners

 Like that model and the new BackBeat Fit 2100, the Backbeat Fit 3100's eartips aren't designed to completely seal out the outside world.
 Rather, these are designed to let some ambient noise in, so you can hear traffic if you're running or biking with them outside.
 Look closely and you'll see they resemble standard hard buds, with a firm silicon covering that has a little loop on it to help keep them in your ears.

-Though they sound decent enough, they don't have much bass, don't deliver the clearest sound and aren't suited to noisy environments, because they let too much sound in (as do Apple's AirPods).
+Though they sound decent enough, they don't have much bass, don't deliver the clearest sound and aren't suited to noisy environments, because they let too much sound in (as do Apple's AirPods ($145 at Amazon.com)).
 But they should be appealing to runners.

 The left earpiece has touch-sensitive controls for volume.
 You tap on the outside of the left earpiece to raise volume, and touch and hold to lower it, which works well.